harry7557558/harry7557558.github.io/homepage.md

 [Math notes](https://harry7557558.github.io/notes/equations.html): a math formula sheet I keep for years that can never be completed.
 I don't memorize all the formulas, so I check them when I need to.
 I "discovered" some of the equations, but their correctness is not guaranteed.

-[Complex grapher](https://harry7557558.github.io/tools/complex.html): A tool for visualizing and sharing complex-variable math functions.
+[Complex grapher](https://harry7557558.github.io/tools/complex.html): A Javascript tool for visualizing and sharing complex-variable math functions; Also check the real-time [WebGL version](https://harry7557558.github.io/tools/complex_webgl.html);

 #### My other tools/notes that you may find helpful: